maria120123/ASTRA-Projectors/README.md

 Include the package folder.
 -	Run either:
     1)	_astra_setup()_ included in this package providing the file path to the ASTRA installation (only the first time).
-    2)	Include the ASTRA directories matlab/mex and matlab/tools.
+    2)	Include the ASTRA directories matlab/mex and matlab/tools in your MATLAB path.

 Now you are ready to use the ASTRA-Projectors package.